 All Medicaid members enrolled in the PMHP may also get behavioral health services directly from a federally qualified health center (FQHC).
-FQHCs are reimbursed through FFS Medicaid.
 Authorization from the member's PMHP is not required.
+Medicaid reimburses FQHCs directly.

-Behavioral health services provided by an Indian health care provider operated by Indian Health Services, an Indian Tribe, Tribal Organization, or an Urban Indian Organization are reimbursed through FFS Medicaid.
+Behavioral health services provided by an Indian health care provider operated by Indian Health Services, an Indian Tribe, Tribal Organization, or an Urban Indian Organization are billed directly to Medicaid.
 Authorization from the member's PMHP is not required.
+Medicaid reimburses the providers directly.

 Medicaid members enrolled in the PMHP who are also Medicare beneficiaries may obtain behavioral health services directly from providers who accept Medicare.
 Authorization from the member's PMHP is not required.
-For providers also enrolled as Medicaid providers, crossover claims will be processed through FFS Medicaid, and will be subject to crossover adjudication logic for payment of co-insurance and deductible, if applicable.
+For providers also enrolled as Medicaid providers, crossover claims will be processed

+Page 7 of 79 SECTION 2 through FFS Medicaid, and will be subject to crossover adjudication logic for payment of co-insurance and deductible, if applicable.